Every marketer today knows the pressure: hit hyper-growth targets while doing more with less.

 Consider these questions:

-• Are there mutual partners across these accounts?
-Another extension of your sales team — sales teams are often the first to get cut in an economic downturn.
+Are there mutual partners across these accounts?
+Another extension of your sales team — companies often cut sales teams first in an economic downturn.
 Lean into these partners and weigh these partner channels as having a heavy impact on how to tier up your accounts.
 These could be solution implementors, consultants, or even technology partners (Think Gong + Snowflake’s partnership as an example).
-There are important to factor in as you tier your accounts.
+These are important to factor in as you tier your accounts.

 2. Niche down to identify repeat winning opportunities